TheOneand5/Conceptions/README.md

 # Conceptions
-Some concepts and code I come up with.
+Some site concepts and ideas I come up with.

 # Languages used
 -HTML, CSS